MrErikCodes/finnkvittering/README.md

 Open source - feel free to use and modify as needed!

+## Disclaimer

+**No support is given.
+Use at own risk.**

+No need to credit, but would love if you did.

 ---

 Made with Energy Drinks by Erik | [erik.no](https://erik.no) | 100% AI